 Chris Clark is YC Research’s head of operations.
 Chris previously ran operations at Loopt, which was funded by Y Combinator in 2005 and acquired by Green Dot in 2012.
 More recently, he was Mayor of Mountain View and still serves on the city council.
 Chris has a BA in Political Science from Stanford University.

-Elizabeth manages general operations for YC Research.
+Elizabeth manages operations for YC Research.
 Most recently, she worked as a public radio producer and reporter at KPFA in Berkeley, California.
 She has a BA in Near Eastern Studies and Psychology from Cornell.